OpenDSA/OpenDSA/RST/en/Design/ADT.rst

 (typically homogeneous) collection of data items, with each data item identified by an index number.
-It is possible to implement arrays in many different ways besides as a block of contiguous memory location.
+It is possible to implement arrays in many different ways besides as a block of contiguous memory locations.
-This is particularly useful when implementing a :ref:`sparse matrix <sparse matrix> <SparseMatrix>`, a large two-dimensional array that stores only a relatively few non-zero values.
+The :ref:`sparse matrix <sparse matrix> <SparseMatrix>` refers to a large, two-dimensional array that stores only a relatively few non-zero values.
+This is often implemented with a linked structure, or possibly using a :ref:`hash table <hash table> <HashIntro>`.
+But it could be implemented with an interface that uses traditional row and column indices, thus appearing to the user in the same way that it would if it had been implemented as a block of contiguous memory locations.

 An :term:`abstract data type` (ADT) is the specification of a data type within some language, independent of an implementation.